Table Of Contents

 Proper polishing and conditioning keep wood furniture looking its best and provide essential protection.
 Here’s how to maintain that warm glow:

-For a simple polish, mix 3 parts olive oil with 1 part lemon juice or white vinegar.
-Apply sparingly with a soft cloth, let sit for a few minutes, then buff with a clean cloth.
-For darker woods, try a mixture of 2 parts olive oil to 1 part brewed black tea for added color enhancement.
+Natural polish recipes can be safe, effective, and budget-friendly.
+A simple option is mixing 3 parts olive oil with 1 part lemon juice or white vinegar.
+Apply a small amount with a soft cloth, let it sit briefly, and buff to a shine.
+For darker woods, try 2 parts olive oil with 1 part brewed black tea for richer color.

 Seasonal Maintenance Tips